Financial Aid Application Guide

 There are eligibility requirements that apply to federal and state financial aid programs offered at the Graziadio Business School.

 - Students must be one of the following:

 - Citizen of certain Pacific Islands (the Freely Associated States)

 - Other eligible non-citizen

-- Students must be enrolled at least half time: Undergraduate students must be enrolled in a minimum of six units per term to be eligible for federal student loans.
+- Students must be enrolled at least half time: Undergraduate students must be enrolled in a minimum of six units per term to be eligible for student aid.